Aidan-Walsh/Strings/README.md

     - "./replace hi hello < text.txt > new.txt 2> number.txt"
     - If you do not wish to save the number of occurrences, you can just remove the "2> number.txt"
     - Note that if you are running Linux, then you may have to add "sudo" to the beginning of the command to gain super-user privileges.

-You now have a program that replaces text!